lernlink/voucherpress/readme.txt

 [voucherlist]

+And you can also show the form for people to enter their name and email address if they wish to register for a restricted voucher:

+[voucherform id="123"]

+The shortcodes for any voucher can be found on the edit screen for that voucher.

 == Frequently Asked Questions ==

 = Why did you write this plugin? =

-I'm not sure. it seemed like a good idea, and gave me opportunity to learn a little bit about the TCPDF class.
+I'm not sure.
+It seemed like a good idea, and gave me opportunity to learn a little bit about the TCPDF class.

 = Does this plugin work with any e-commerce plugins? =